Sapienza Università di Roma

 Nicolò Spagnolo, Associate Professor

 Expertise on Boson Sampling experiments and validation, on quantum simulation and on quantum metrology with integrated photonics.
-Nicolò will contribute to developing sampling algorithms (WP1), to the assembly of the QOLOSSUS machine (WP5), and to certification protocols for system validation (WP6).
+Nicolò contributed to developing sampling algorithms (WP1), to the assembly of the QOLOSSUS machine (WP5), and to certification protocols for system validation (WP6).

-Contributed to the preparation of the Lab and to the assembly of the Qolossus machine (WP5).
+Expertise on implementation of quantum information protocols with different degrees of freedom.
+Contributed to the preparation of the Lab and to the assembly of the QOLOSSUS machine (WP5).

 Click here to visit the website of the Quantum Lab team